-As I earlier mentioned, Huawei has pulled pretty neat tricks in accumulating the traits of flagship phones in a mid-range and Huawei Y7 Prime 2019 is no exception.
-From the design point of view, it is just amazing.
+Huawei has pulled pretty neat tricks in accumulating the traits of mid-range phones in a budget device, and Huawei Y7 Prime 2019 is no exception.
+From the design point of view, the smartphone is just amazing.
 Though Vivo Y91 comes at almost the same price, Y7 prime is leagues ahead of it in terms of design.

-The dimensions of the phone are 158.9 x 76.9 x 8.1 mm and it weighs around 168 g which may be a bit hefty for someone with smaller hands, but the sleek design of the phone equally assists in better handling of the phone.
+The dimensions of the phone are 158.9 x 76.9 x 8.1 mm, and it weighs around 168 g, which may be a bit heavy for someone with smaller hands, but the sleek design of the phone equally assists in better handling even with one hand.

-On the back, the device sports a gradient color which goes from emerald green to blue and looks absolutely fantastic.
+On the back, the device sports a gradient color which goes from emerald green to blue and looks fantastic.
 Huawei is known to experiment with colors.
-Be it mid range devices like the Huawei Nova 3i or flagships like the Huawei Mate 20 pro, every phone poses a new and flashy look.
+Be it mid-range devices like the Huawei Nova 3i or flagships like the Huawei Mate 20 pro; every phone poses a new and flashy look.

-A vertically placed dual camera setup sits in the top left corner on the back like most of the devices, while on the bottom left the branding is slapped.
+A vertically placed dual-camera setup sits in the top left corner on the back like most of the devices, while on the bottom left, the branding is slapped.
 A fingerprint sensor rests in the middle.
-On the right-hand side, there are usual buttons including power key and volume rocker.
+On the right-hand side, there are usual buttons, including the power key and volume rocker.
 Both the buttons are placed in just the right spot where your thumb can naturally find the keys.